Did you know you can do your required adoption education training from home?

-When a child enters foster care, the goal is to reunite them with the birth family.
+When a child or youth enters foster care, the goal is to reunite them with their birth family.
 In most cases, reunification is successful.
 When the courts determine that reunification is not possible or in the child's best interest, they are registered to be adopted.

 Waiting children usually have special placement needs due to their background or prenatal history.
 Factors may include a history of abuse, neglect; prenatal exposure to drugs or alcohol; learning or physical disabilities; and disorders such as ADHD or autism.
 More than 50% of children and youth in BC foster care are part of a sibling group that must be adopted together.
 Half are also Indigenous, which requires special cultural planning.

 Carly and John adopted their first child, Cash, as a newborn through a licensed adoption agency.
 When the family kept growing, Cash became the youngest of six kids.
-A total of five more siblings joined the family through Adopt BC Kids.
+A total of five more siblings joined the family through adoption from foster care.